 In 2010, Brad Booth was diagnosed with desmoplastic small round cell tumor.
 The Booth's decided on MD Anderson in Houston for treatment and would be there a minimum of three months, if everything went smoothly.
 They began to look at apartments to rent and almost signed a $3,000 per month lease, until he met a friend in Helena who was able to connect him with the Amschwand Sarcoma Cancer Foundation.
 They were able to give him an apartment during his time in Houston.

-Since returning from Houston, Brad has made it his mission to not only provide somewhere to stay for those coming to Birmingham for medical treatment, but provide a sense of community and hope for the patient and their loved ones.
-Brad joined the Red Mountain Grace team in its early days and has worked tirelessly to support this ministry while serving as an ambassador of Christ to all of our patients, supporters and the entire Red Mountain Grace team - even through his ongoing battle with cancer.
+When returning from Houston, Brad made it his mission to not only provide somewhere to stay for those coming to Birmingham for medical treatment, but provide a sense of community and hope for the patient and their loved ones.
+Brad joined the Red Mountain Grace team in its early days and worked tirelessly to support this ministry while serving as an ambassador of Christ to all of our patients, supporters and the entire Red Mountain Grace team - even through his ongoing battle with cancer.